 Enjoy the ride to a beautiful mountaintop area where your will find glorious views, glacial caves, boardwalk and the Artist Village.
 Casual dining and facilities are available.
 Open daily mid-June through Mid-October.

-Zip-line tours give you an exciting bird’s eye view of the Pemigewasset Valley and the White Mountains beyond.
+Alpine Adventures Zip-line Tours, Lincoln, NH, give you an exciting bird’s eye view of the Pemigewasset Valley and the White Mountains beyond.
 On the edge of Barron Mountain, in the tallest pines and hemlocks, platforms have been built.
 From platform to platform, strong cables are connected.
 Each tree and platform is slightly lower down the mountain, allowing gravity to be the main power source of the zipline experience.
-With well trained staff and specially crafted safety equipment including a harness similar to a rock climbers, you are clipped onto the line and zip down from one platform to the next.
+With well-trained staff and specially crafted safety equipment including a harness similar to a rock climber’s, you are clipped onto the line and zip down from one platform to the next.
 Open all year round.
-Reservations required.
-Zip Line Tour Adventures (888) 745-1919
+Reservations required. – (603) 745-9911

 VINS Nature & Raptor Center – Quechee, VT

-State of the art Raptor exhibit, displaying one of No. America’s finest collections of birds of prey.
-Visitors can now get eye to eye with Snowy Owls, Peregrine Falcons, Red-tailed Hawks, Bald Eagles and other birds of prey.
-From May to October.
+State of the art Raptor exhibit, displaying one of North America’s finest collections of birds of prey.
+Get close and personal with bald eagles, owls, hawks, falcons, and other birds of prey.
+Open from May to October.

-Agape Hill Farm – Enjoy the relaxing and calming experience of a Trail Walk with a llama and then visit their fiber shop.
+Agape Hill Farm – Hardwick, VT – Enjoy the relaxing and calming experience of a Trail Walk with a llama and then visit their fiber shop.
 Open May 1 to November 1.

 Ron & Terry Miller invite you to visit their Huacaya Alpaca Llamas and yarn & fiber shop.

 While you are here, we highly recommend that you enjoy the delicious flavors of the area.
 We have it all mapped out for you; all you need is an appetite.
 Here are just a few of many stops to make: